 - 1. Endorses the ISTEA Position Paper as reflected in Exhibit A subject to coordination with ODOT on a statewide position. - 2.
-Requests \$600 million ISTEA "New Rail Starts" funding for Phase I of the South/North LRT project. - 3.
+Requests ISTEA "New Rail Starts" funding for Phase I of the South/North LRT project. - 3.
 Commits \$55 million of Regional Surface Transportation Program (STP) funds to the South/North LRT project during the period FY 99-2009 that would otherwise have been allocated to Tri-Met and was previously committed to be transferred to the now defunct "Transportation Equity Account."
-This allocation plus the 1994 voter-approved \$475 million of Tri-Met General Obligation bonds will provide the initial increment of local matching funds for the project.
+This allocation plus the \$475 million of Tri-Met General Obligation bonds will provide the initial increment of local matching funds for the project.

-ADOPTED by the Metro Council this day of , 1997.
+ADOPTED by the Metro Council this 23 day of January